silvehh/anything-SOEN341_Project_F24/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Concordia GinaCody Union License.

 ## Contact